-BFree makes gluten free sweet potato wraps that contains a ton of ingredients.
+BFree makes gluten free sweet potato wraps that contain a ton of ingredients.
 I just happen to have most of them on hand.
 So, when I heard they were good, I had to develop a recipe for them.
 They are so flexible, yet not gummy, that you won’t believe they’re gluten free.
-This Bfree sweet potato wraps copy
+This Bfree sweet potato wraps copy recipe is easy to make too.
+Enjoy!

 Bfree Sweet Potato Wraps